moza88/defi_wallet_app/README.md

    https://console.cloud.google.com/artifacts/docker/wallet-app-54dff/us-central1/defi-wallet-app?project=wallet-app-54dff

-###NOTES

-Start presentation with use case, the goal is to buy, sell, and hold
-- Mention that this is just about the hold part

-Mention that Ops Manager uses the vendor's console
-- Connect it to George's story
+###Notes on Demo

 Check if the whitelisting is on a wallet level

 Look into BitGo's MPC implementation

-Mention APIs for policy with BitGo and Fireblocks
-- Bitgo has APIs for policy but Fireblocks doesn't
-   - Mention the beta policy mgmt for Fireblocks but don't show the clips
-   - Include it in the Ops Manager

 Show Transaction ID with link after transaction is sent https://blockstream.info/testnet/tx/ba5a4b0c06ea443535853e8aeb0d7fb2be08570ac941916cedcb0faebd86c5a1

 Have the same currency for both only Bitcoin Testnet

-Throw an alert that says can't delete wallet

 TODO: Look at BitGo policy APIs

-Disable Share button

-Fix load time for the wallet addresses
 Create a power point
 - include video links on the PPT (remove the passwords)
-- Remove technology page and put it in the slide

-Show how to send funds from Fireblocks to BitGo

-add refresh after all activities
+- [ ] add refresh after all activities

+- [x] Disable Share button
+- [x] Fix load time for the wallet addresses

-After fireblocks transaction show the transaction ID and URL https://ropsten.etherscan.io/tx/0xacd76f87aae3ce5d20f6bf0a847503d900d8f87a10bac5c5a7da5c393c19ef64 Show the tracnsaction ID on BlockDaemon
+- [ ] After fireblocks transaction show the transaction ID and URL https://ropsten.etherscan.io/tx/0xacd76f87aae3ce5d20f6bf0a847503d900d8f87a10bac5c5a7da5c393c19ef64

+- Show the tracnsaction ID on BlockDaemon

-Include the type of crypto for each wallet in bitgo wallet
+- [x] Include the type of crypto for each wallet in bitgo wallet

-Remove frozen column in fireblocks view wallet modal
+- [x] Remove frozen column in fireblocks view wallet modal

-remove the delete button from Bitgo Wallet view
+- [x] remove the delete button from Bitgo Wallet view

+- [x] In Fireblocks Send remove fee field

+- [ ] Also remove asset field keep the two api's separate, create vault and wallet separate
+- [x] Show the transaction ID for Fireblocks
+- [ ] Show the transaction ID for BitGo

+### Notes on the Presentation
 mention that we are not buying, selling, just transfering

 After the wallet demo, open up the presentation with technology information